Gather ideas from modules done by others or share your own modules and become an inspiration

 With over 1,600 staff located across 150 outlets islandwide, the L&D team faced a laborious task of coordinating each employee’s work schedules to roll-out training in batches.
 Trainers had to be deployed repeatedly to the same outlet to conduct training for different employees and the team had to ensure that there was a steady roster of trainers able to conduct training in the employees’ language or dialect fluency.

-ArcLab enabled Fei Siong Group’s L&D team to deliver timely and standardised training at scale with minimal disruptions to workflow and without additional burden to existing logistical and manpower resources.
-The mobile learning modules were crafted in employees’ native languages and enriched with rich media and interactive quizzes to facilitate comprehension and learning engagement.
+ArcLab enables Fei Siong Group’s L&D team to deliver timely and standardised training at scale with minimal disruptions to workflow and without additional burden to existing logistical and manpower resources.
+The mobile learning modules are crafted in employees’ native languages and enriched with rich media and interactive quizzes to facilitate comprehension and learning engagement.
 In turn, training becomes fast and easy for trainers and learners.

 Singapore University of Technology and Design (SUTD) is Singapore’s fourth public university established in 2009, known for its East and West academic programmes which incorporate elements of design thinking, innovation, entrepreneurship, and local and international industry collaborations.